mdda/mdda.github.io/_posts/OSS/2014-10-20-directories-in-ipython.md

 At the same time, the IPython notebooks are kept in a separate 'notebooks/' directory, which messes up all the paths.

-### IPython notebook entries
+### IPython notebook preamble

-Open up an IPython notebook in 'notebooks/', and have the following preamble :
+Open up an IPython notebook in 'notebooks/', and have the following cell at the start to pull in the modules, and data with the correct relative paths :

 {% highlight python %}
 %pushd